Chapter 5 – Into the USSR

 Flights were few in those days — only three a week.
 Even so, the plane was half empty.
 We eyed each other suspiciously.

 But just a few weeks later the suspicions began to melt.
-The Moscow spring had arrived, and in those days the shift to spring was dramatic, with large chunks of ice pouring down the Moscow River (today industrial waste and global warming keep it ice free).
+The Moscow spring had arrived, and in those days the shift to spring was dramatic, with large chunks of ice pouring down the Moscow River (today industrial waste and global warming keep it ice free all year).

 The crowds in the streets began to brighten.